awsdocs/incident-manager-user-guide/doc_source/integrations-pagerduty-secret.md

 # Store PagerDuty access credentials in an AWS Secrets Manager secret<a name="integrations-pagerduty-secret"></a>

-After you turn on integration with PagerDuty, Incident Manager can create a corresponding incident in PagerDuty when your create a new incident in Incident Manager\.
-The paging structure and escalation policies you created in PagerDuty are used in the PagerDuty environment\.
+After you turn on integration with PagerDuty for a response plan, Incident Manager works with PagerDuty in the following ways:
++ Incident Manager creates a corresponding incident in PagerDuty when your create a new incident in Incident Manager\.
++ The paging workflow and escalation policies you created in PagerDuty are used in the PagerDuty environment\.
 However, Incident Manager doesn't import your PagerDuty configuration\.
++ Incident Manager publishes timeline events as notes to the incident in PagerDuty, up to a maximum of 2,000 notes\.
-You also have the option of automatically resolving the PagerDuty incident when you resolve the related incident in Incident Manager\.
++ You can choose to automatically resolve PagerDuty incidents when you resolve the related incident in Incident Manager\.

 To integrate Incident Manager with PagerDuty, you must first create a secret in AWS Secrets Manager that contains your PagerDuty credentials\.
 These allow Incident Manager to communicate with your PagerDuty service\.
 You can then include a PagerDuty service in response plans that you create in Incident Manager\.